top of page

 While anxiety cannot always be prevented, certain strategies such as stress management, healthy lifestyle choices, regular exercise, adequate sleep, avoiding alcohol and drugs, and seeking support when needed can help reduce the risk of developing anxiety.

-Dr Iqbal Mohiuddin is a private consultant psychiatrist with over 25 years of experience.
+Dr Iqbal Mohiuddin is a private consultant psychiatrist and mental health therapist with over 25 years of experience.
 You can schedule an appointment with Dr Mohiuddin.

 Heading 1